andrewbeng89/mitb_gae_demo/readme.md

 [![Build Status](https://travis-ci.org/andrewbeng89/mitb_gae_demo.png?branch=master)](https://travis-ci.org/andrewbeng89/mitb_gae_demo)
 # MITB Cloud Computing Lab for Google App Engine development and CI with Koding and Travis-CI

+This tutorial will cover the steps for using a virtual maching (VM) on [koding.com](https://koding.com) to develop and deploy Google App Engine (Python) web apps.

+The tutorial is divided into the following 3 sections:

-This tutorial will cover the steps for using a virtual maching (VM) on [koding.com](https://koding.com) to code python web apps and use Travis-CI as a test and deploy tool to push updates to Google App Engine.
-This tutorial will also allow you to push 'static' files (e.g. HTML, JavaScripts etc.) to the GitHub pages brance of your repository.
+1. Part 1 walks through the steps to use Git and Travis-CI as a test and deploy tool to push updates to GAE (PaaS).
+This section will also allow you to push 'static' files (e.g. HTML, JavaScripts etc.) to the GitHub pages brance of your repository.
+2. Part 3 covers application development approaches in the Cloud

 Once you have signed up and received an invitation for Koding.com, you will have access to a persional Koding VM.
 Open the terminal shell of your VM which will look like this:

 ![koding terminal](/images/koding_vm.png)

+## Part 1: Travis, Github and Google App Engine (GAE)

-## Install Travis Ruby Gem
+### Install Travis Ruby Gem

 The Travi-CI gem will be used to encrypt a OAuth2 token that will be used to push updates to Google App Engine from the Travis build.